-I am an Assistant Professor of Consumer & Organizational Studies in the David D. Reh School of Business, cross-appointed with the Department of Electrical and Computer Engineering at Clarkson University.
-I am the Director and Principal Research Investigator of the Culture and Diversity Laboratory.
-With collaborators and students I conduct interdisciplinary research on culture, conflict management, and communication.
-As of May 2017, I have been appointed a Visiting Researcher position at the Jerome A. Chazen Institute for Global Business, Columbia Business School to conduct research on diversity in teams.
+I am an Assistant Professor of Consumer & Organizational Studies in the David D. Reh School of Business, cross-appointed with the Department of Electrical and Computer Engineering and a faculty affiliation with the Institute for a Sustainable Environment (ISE).
+I am a facilitator associated with the American Association of University Women (AAUW) where I conduct negotiation workshops for women in Engineering and STEM fields, as well as the Healthcare MBA program at Clarkson University.
+In May 2017, I joined the Graduate Business School of Columbia University in New York City as a Jerome A. Chazen Institute Visiting Faculty Research Scholar.
+At Clarkson University, I am the Director and Principal Research Investigator of the Culture and Diversity Laboratory, where with collaborators across different institutions and students I conduct interdisciplinary research on culture, conflict, and communication at work.
 My research projects are funded by the Army Research Institute and CITeR, a National Science Foundation (NSF) Industry/University Cooperative Research Center (I/UCRC).
-I am on the Editorial Board of the Negotiation and Conflict Management Research and was part of the program committee of the International Workshop on Conflict Resolution in Decision Making in conjunction with the European Conference on Artificial Intelligence (ECAI).
-I received her PhD in Industrial Organizational Psychology from University of Waterloo.
-Prior to joining Clarkson and while a PhD student, I was an Adjunct Professor of Organization Studies at Schulich School of Business, York University and a visiting scholar in the Robotics Institute at Carnegie Mellon University.
+I am on the Editorial Board of the Negotiation and Conflict Management Research (NCMR) and was part of the program committee of the International Workshop on Conflict Resolution in Decision Making in conjunction with the European Conference on Artificial Intelligence (ECAI).
+I received my PhD in Industrial Organizational Psychology from University of Waterloo.
+Prior to joining Clarkson and while a PhD student, I was an Adjunct Professor of Organization Studies at Schulich School of Business, York University and a Visiting Scholar in the Robotics Institute at Carnegie Mellon University.
 My research has received media attention from Strategy+Business and Harvard University's Program on Negotiation (PON), and awards from the Academy of Management and International Association for Conflict Management.

 Univeristy of Waterloo